tsgates/arch-wiki-markdown/wiki/Skype.md

     alias skype='LD_PRELOAD=/usr/libxx/libv4l/v4l1compat.so skype'

-where `libxx' should be edited as appropriate.
+where libxx should be edited as appropriate.

 > No video with Compiz

-Try this
+Try launching Skype setting an environment variable like this:

     $ XLIB_SKIP_ARGB_VISUALS=1 skype

-> Skype does not use my GTK theme, even though other QT apps do
+> Skype does not use my GTK+ theme, even though other Qt apps do

 Recent versions of Skype allow you to change the theme via the Options menu.
 However, selecting the GTK+ option may not work properly.
 This is